popeindustries/buddy/README.md

 $ buddy build
 # build and compress all source files
 $ buddy -c build
+# build all js modules for 'lazy' evaluation
+$ buddy -L build
 # build and lint all source files
 $ buddy -l build
 # build all source files and execute